 The Village of Oak Park will continue to collaborate with the Alliance to End Homelessness in Suburban Cook County Continuum of Care in order to address the needs of homeless individuals and families in Oak Park.
-The Village is very involved in Alliance activities.

 In addition, led by Catholic Charities, for approximately six years various members of the local Continuum of Care have administered the Suburban Cook Call Center Line as a centralized point of contact for persons seeking homelessness prevention assistance.
 Calls are received at this Center, with automatic call routing directed to participating non-profit agencies in each of the three Continuum of Care regions.
 The Village often refers persons in need to the Call Center Line.
 The Call Center is just one component in the new Suburban Cook County Coordinated Entry effort, of which the Village has been an important part.
 Both PY 2017 ESG subrecipients will enthusiastically and substantially follow Coordinated Entry practices.